vfalies/sf4FOSUserBundle/README.md

+# How to install FOSUserBundle with Symfony 4

 FOSUserBundle is certainly the most popular bundle for Symfony to manage users.

 With the last major version of Symfony (4), the organization of the code of the framework is a little different.
 The official documentation isn't clear about the process to install this bundle.